 These stools are soft, fluffy and mushy with ragged edges.

 If you have a type seven stool, it will be almost entirely liquid with no solid pieces.

-Every time you eat you should poop.
-This means that most people should poop from 1 to 3 times per day, not week.
-It is common for fecal matter to back up in the colon causing pain and discomfort.
-Proper elimination is a sign of colon health.
+Every time you eat, you should poop.
+This means that most people should poop from one to three times per day, not one to three times a week.
+Proper elimination is a sign of good colon health.
+Despite this, it is common for fecal matter to back up in the colon causing pain and discomfort.
 If your body is storing excrement, something is wrong.
 Symptoms may include headaches, bad breath and skin problems.
 If your fecal matter backs up it can cause a traffic jam in your colon allowing the body to re-absorb toxins it was trying to eliminate.
 A diet rich in whole foods and plenty of filtered water helps to keep constipation at bay.

-The well formed stool is the result of proper consumption and digestion.
-If you consume a diet low in fiber and high in processed foods, your stools will be malformed.
+A well-formed stool (type four) is the result of proper consumption and digestion.
+On the other hand, if you consume a diet low in fiber and high in processed foods, your stools will be malformed.
 Healthy stools do not contain undigested food parts.
-If they have undigested parts, it usually means that we chewed our food too quickly or we have insufficient acid for the breakdown of food parts.
+If they do have undigested parts, it usually means that we chewed our food too quickly or we have insufficient acid for the breakdown of food parts.
 Many people in America are hooked on antacids which actually result in a depletion of stomach acids.
 To counter this, try drinking warm lemon water in the morning.

-Floaters are good, they indicate a healthy amount of fiber and essential fatty acids.
+Floaters are good, as they indicate a healthy amount of fiber and essential fatty acids.
 Most people are lacking in healthy fats, and this will cause stools to sink immediately or be malformed.
 Contrary to what you may think, not all fats are bad.
 Healthy fats are, in fact, essential.
-If your stools are sinking like a torpedo rather than hanging around on the top of the surface of the water a while, consider adding some ground flax to your daily diet.
+If your stools are sinking like a torpedo rather than hanging around at the top of the surface, consider adding some ground flax to your daily diet.
 It goes great in cereal, salads or smoothies.